omwn/omw-data/README.md

  * added human readable citations in ``omw-citations.tab``
  * added PWN 3.0 and 3.1 in OMW 2.0 format

+By defualt the label is the name of the project.
+If the project has multiple wordents, then the language is added in parantheses.
+E.g.:

+label = "Multilingual Central Repository (Catalan)"

 If you use OMW please cite both the citation below, and the individual wordnets (citation data is included in each wordnet):